 The Jökulsárlón Glacier Lagoon has not always been here, however.
 A large glacier started receding and created a lake/lagoon.
 The glacier has continued to recede every year and now flows into the ocean, creating our next stop Diamond Beach.

 You will find two sides of the bridge that offer panoramic views of the lagoon.
 I would recommend just sitting for a moment and taking in the surroundings while listening to the sound the ice and water make as they move back and forth.
 It really is quite beautiful.

 There was a little store that offered food, coffee, and free bathrooms.
 We noticed they also had ice cave tours, however, you need to visit in the winter to try this.

-We stayed in Selfoss, so we were about an hour closer than in Reykavik.
-Besides the trip being long, we actually enjoyed these stops more than the Golden Circle.
-Lastly, I wish you the best road trip around Iceland!
+We stayed in Selfoss, so we were about an hour closer than in Reykjavik.
+Besides the trip being long, we actually enjoyed these stops more than our road trip driving the Golden Circle, although the Golden Circle was still pretty great.

 Have any stops you think should be added to the list, have you tried this guide, or have any questions?
 Let me know in the comments below!

 Here are some additional Iceland resources you may find helpful!